Aveek-Saha/blog/content/post/making-an-online-chess-website-with-socketio.md

 If you want the code for this project, fork this GitHub repo - [`Online chess`](https://github.com/Aveek-Saha/Online-Chess) <br>
 Check out the code in action here, play it yourself - [`Live demo`](https://chess0.herokuapp.com)

+Play the new and improved version here - [`FireChess`](http://firechess0.web.app/) Check out the new and improved codebase here - [`FireChess GitHub`](https://github.com/Aveek-Saha/FireChess)

 <!--more-->

 # Introduction

 In this tutorial you'll learn how to build a basic online Chess platform with multiple rooms, where people can play against each other.
 We will be using Sockets to communicate between the client and the server.

+### Note:
+At the time I had created the project as a showcase for websockets first and as an actual place to play chess second.
+However this project has had far more users on the website playing chess than I anticipated and I kept running out of resources for the free Heroku tier.
+This meant that I got a lot of complaints that the website was inaccessible.

+FireChess is another approach to this problem that solves a lot of issues and adds more functionality.
+Check it out here [`FireChess`](http://firechess0.web.app/) if you just want a place to play chess with some friends.

 # Socket.io
 From the socket.io documentation -